5 ways to improve online student retention

 The fundamental goal of a well-established online retention program is to keep students enrolled and pleased with the level of education they are receiving in an online setting.
 This is a difficult undertaking since there are a variety of reasons why a student may need or desire to withdraw from a program of study.

-We’ll look at several essential strategies for increasing online student retention in this guide.
+This guide will look at several essential strategies for increasing online student retention.

 What is Online Student Retention?

 Return rates from one year to the next are frequently used to gauge student retention.
 However, it’s possible that it’s more accurate to call it “student perseverance” or “student growth.”
-Students who quit or dropped out are not well represented in basic statistics.
-You don’t discover why they didn’t return or how far along they were on their way to completing their degree.
+Students who quit or dropped out are not well represented in basic statistics since no data clarifies why they did not return or how far along they were on their way to completing their degree.

 Online student retention, specifically, is the pursuit of keeping students enrolled in online classes.
 A majority of classes have been moved to online platforms in the wake of the COVID-19 pandemic.
 Unfortunately, many students have struggled with this transition, resulting in many students dropping out of online classes or failing their online classes.

-It’s difficult to pinpoint the exact causes of poor online student retention.
-View your return rates in conjunction with other data points to construct a more comprehensive plan if you want to boost student retention.
+It is difficult to pinpoint the exact causes of poor online student retention.
+Analyzing return rates with other data points will help institutions construct a more comprehensive plan to boost student retention.

 5 Ways to Improve Online Student Retention